CTSI Executive Leadership

-Dr. Ralph Sacco is the Principal Investigator of the Miami Clinical Translational Science Institute,Chairman of Neurology, Olemberg Family Chair in Neurological Disorders, Miller Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurosurgery, Executive Director of the Evelyn McKnight Brain Institute at the Miller School of Medicine, University of Miami, and Chief of the Neurology Service at Jackson Memorial Hospital.
+Dr. Ralph Sacco is the Principal Investigator of the Miami Clinical Translational Science Institute,Chairman of Neurology, Olemberg Family Chair in Neurological Disorders, Senior Associate Dean for Clinical and Translational Science, Miller School Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurosurgery, Executive Director of the Evelyn McKnight Brain Institute, and Chief of the Neurology Service at Jackson Memorial Hospital.

 Since 1990, he has been the founding Principal Investigator of the Northern Manhattan Study, which provided the first description of the greater incidence of stroke in Hispanics, who had not really been investigated previously.
 A highly successful physician-scientist-educator, he is also a member of the American Association of Physicians, fellow of the Stroke and Epidemiology Councils of the American Heart Association, a Fellow of the American Academy of Neurology, and a member of the American Neurological Association.

-Dr. Dushyantha T. Jayaweera is Senior Associate Dean for Research and previously the Associate Vice Provost for Human Subject Protection.
+Dr. Dushyantha T. Jayaweera is Professor of Medicine and Medical Director of the Clinical Translational Research Site at the University of Miami Miller School of Medicine.
 Dr. Jayaweera has over 20 years of experience in HIV and serves as the Director for the HIV/HCV co-infection clinic.

 He has received grant support from the National Institutes of Drug Abuse, National Institute of Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Disease, and the National Science Foundation.
 Dr. Jayaweera has led and continues to lead numerous industry-funded trials HIV and HIV/HCV coinfection and has published more than 70 peer-reviewed research articles, while maintaining a clinical practice and serving the UM research community.
 Additionally, he serves the larger South Florida community as an AIDS educator, and is a senior faculty member of the AIDS Education and Training Center.